Dukent29/dukent29/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Smart gardening app
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning IOT
 - 👯 I’m looking to collaborate on ...

 <!--